Florida Motorcycle Accident Attorney

 At an intersection;

 - In front of a car that didn’t stop at an intersection or traffic light (hit from behind);

 - Cut off by a car pulling out in front of them onto the highway (vehicles failing to yield);

 - Traveling with the right-of-way at an intersection when a car makes a left-hand turn into the biker’s lane; and

 - Hit by a vehicle making a lane (especially in blind spots)

 Most often, the driver doesn’t see the motorcycle or misjudges its speed and/or distance.
 Car drivers frequently exclaim, “I didn’t see the motorcycle!”
 “It came out of nowhere!”

 While 20% of all automobile crashes result in injuries or death, approximately 80% of all bikers are seriously injured or killed when a motorcycle is involved.
-Contact our Bradenton motorcycle accident attorneys today, we can help.
+Contact The Nurse Attorney, PLLC motorcycle accident attorney today, and get help!